You have a million things on your to-do list when selling your home.

 Once you’re locked into a contract, the agent’s commission check essentially becomes “guaranteed.”

-This sense of security entices some realtors to put existing listings — including yours, potentially — on the back burner, while they focus on scoring future listings.
+This sense of security entices some agents to put existing listings — including yours, potentially — on the back burner, while they focus on scoring future listings.

 Pro tip: Before signing the agreement, ask the agent if they’ll let you cancel your contract.
-Identifying an agent who lets sellers cancel their agreement, like our partner agents at SoldNest, makes it easier to weed out those who won’t make your home sale a top priority.
+Identifying an agent who lets sellers cancel their agreement makes it easier to weed out those who won’t make your home sale a top priority.

 You can do several things ahead of time to make the most of your first meeting.